Spin, smears, staticide and grafting a scrotum onto Jeremy Hunt’s chin

 But having been introduced to the various flaws in his figures, the silly Hunt kept maliciously vomiting them at the public, an unstoppable fountain of enumerating spew watched by horrified doctors screaming ‘where’s the fucking off switch!’ and realizing there isn’t one.
 This is staticide on a quite wondrous scale.
 I’m a touch worried that any further ransacking of the facts could lead to the Department of Health announcing that all patients attending outpatient clinics are obliged to wear amulets and lucky charms.

 It’s curious to me that he even attempted it — we study statistics in medical school Jeremy!
 We do!
 I did a whole module on them!
 It fell between ‘classification of the glomerulonephropathies’ and ‘modulation of neurochemical transmission at the neuromuscular junction’.
 It was called ‘Sums — doing them wivout using your fingers’.

-Let’s now discuss some irrefutable stats: junior doctors already earn less than their European contemporaries, a profession — it should be noted — that is highly competitive to access, comes with great responsibility (not to mention a disproportionate wodge of student debt and studying expenses), is requiring of innumerable skills: clinical, communicative and academic.
-Yet here we are, our basic pay is lower than the salary of an average public service graduate.
+Junior doctors already earn less than their European contemporaries, a profession that comes with great responsibility (not to mention a disproportionate wodge of student debt and studying expenses) and is requiring of innumerable skills: clinical, communicative and academic.
+Yet the basic pay is lower than the salary of an average public service graduate.
 Work it out her hour and a junior doctor’s starting wage is appalling given the above.
 But then I would say that, right?

 Here’s some uncomplicated maths: More antisocial hours + Same workforce = staff more thinly stretched, and demoralized.
 Hospital rotas already look like the grins of rugby prop-forwards, but soon the timetable will be a sort of desolate wilderness where the gaps will outnumber the working staff.